rage/programming-23/data/part-5/1-more-lists.md

 <programming-exercise name='The longest string' tmcname='part05-01_longest_string'>

-Please write a function named `longest(strings: list)` which takes a list of strings as its argument.
+Please write a function named `longest(strings: list)`, which takes a list of strings as its argument.
 The function finds and returns the longest string in the list.
 You may assume there is always a single longest string in the list.

 An example of expected behaviour: